 You might also choose to send the Changes File to the client via a file you can attach to an email or store on a flash drive or other storage device.
-This method requires more effort on the part of your customers.
+This method requires more effort from your customers.
 They must access the file, save it to their computer, and then import the changes into QuickBooks.
 Consider using the first method of sending the file via the Web, which does not require as many steps.